MaxStrange/Artie/misc-micro-services/artie-api-server/README.md

 * `all-head`: *all* the SBCs in the head.
 * `controller`: The controller SBC node.

+### Statuses

+These are possible values for the submodule status reports:

+TODO

 ### Common Responses

 * *Response 200* or *Response 201*: The request has been successfully delivered to the appropriate cluster resource